capturoo/capturoo-js-sdk-deprecated/packages/capturoo/README.md

-# Capturoo - Leads capture and management system
+# Capturoo - Leads capture and store

 ## Overview

-[Capturoo](https://www.capturoo.com) provides the tools and infrastructure you need to capture and manage leads.
+[Capturoo](https://www.capturoo.com) provides the tools and infrastructure you need to capture and store leads.
 This package supports web (browser) and server (Node.js) clients.

 For more information, visit our online docs.